adequaat/cups-get-idle-printer/README.md

-# cups-get-idle-printer
+# cups-get-printers
-Gets the currently idle CUPS printer(s)
+Gets the CUPS printer(s) with status and path info